dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-discover-services.md

 ---
 ## Introduction

-In this article, we demonstrate how to deploy services each with an unique application ID for other services to discover and call endpoints on them using service invocation over HTTP.
+This article demonstrates how to deploy services each with an unique application ID for other services to discover and call endpoints on them using service invocation over HTTP.

 <img src="/images/building-block-service-invocation-example.png" width=1000 height=500 alt="Diagram showing service invocation of example service">

+For a complete sample demonstrating service invocation, [walk through the service invocation quickstart](https://github.com/dapr/quickstarts/tree/master/service_invocation).

 ## Choose an ID for your service

 Dapr allows you to assign a global, unique ID for your app.
 This ID encapsulates the state for your application, regardless of the number of instances it may have.

 {{< tabs Dotnet Java Python Go Javascript Kubernetes>}}